ATL - CPH

 • Which airlines offer Wi-Fi service onboard planes from Atlanta to Copenhagen?

-All the following airlines offer inflight Wi-Fi service on the Atlanta to Copenhagen flight route: Delta, KLM, Air France, Virgin Atlantic, Lufthansa, and United Airlines.
+All the following airlines offer inflight Wi-Fi service on the Atlanta to Copenhagen flight route: Delta, Air France, Virgin Atlantic, KLM, Lufthansa, United Airlines, Thai Airways, and Alaska Airlines.

 • Which aircraft models fly most regularly from Atlanta to Copenhagen?